 How to reach Ladakh

 One can reach Ladakh either by taking a flight to Leh city, which is the heart of Ladakh.
-But when choosing this option, one will definitely require proper acclimatization before exploring the rest of the regions in Ladakh.
+But when choosing this option, one will require proper acclimatization before exploring the rest of the regions in Ladakh.

 You can also reach Ladakh by road which is connected through 434 KM long Srinagar Leh Highway from Jammu side and 474 KM long Manali Leh highway from Himachal Pradesh side.

 The Manali Leh road journey is one of the dream travel dates for any adventure lover who is looking for some serious adventure in the lap of mother nature.
 It is highly recommended for every adventure lover who is looking to explore the unmatched challenges and some real desolated places of the Himalayan region.

 Acclimatization is an important aspect when visiting Ladakh and you should not take it lightly.
 If ignored, AMS can take lives and may prove fatal.

 Leh is the main town of Ladakh and acts as the base for every tourist or traveler.
-Generally, the people reach Leh town first, which is the most populated regions of the Ladakh district and then move on further with the exploration of this cold desert.
+Generally, the people reach Leh town first, which is the most populated region of the Ladakh district and then move on further with the exploration of this cold desert.

 There are plenty of hotels available in Leh town and tourists book the taxis, accommodation, adventurous activities like trekking, rafting from Leh town only.
 Changspa road, along with Leh main bazaar tops, the hot spots in Leh town.